ndricimrr/luigi-openidconnect-react/README.md

 # luigi-openidconnect-react
 An example application configuring a luigi web app with OpenID connect

-## SETUP LUIGI WITH OPENID-CONNECT
+## SETUP LUIGI WITH OPENID-CONNECT AND REACT

 ## First run the OpenID server mock